Affiliate links on Android Authority may earn us a commission. Learn more.

 How did my iPhone get a virus or hacker in the first place?

-Apple has a closed system when it comes to iOS and macOS machines.
-They also have a very strict approval, testing, and moderation policy for the App Store.
-Add to that regular and fast security patches and 256-bit AES encryption, and the chances of a virus or hacker getting into your device are extremely rare.
+Apple has a closed system when it comes to iOS and iPadOS software, in which components are heavily sandboxed.
+They also have a strict approval, testing, and moderation policy for the App Store.
+Add to that regular security patches and 256-bit AES encryption, and the chances of a virus or hacker getting into your device are extremely rare.

-Saying that, there are four specific scenarios where it is possible for an iPhone to get a virus.
+Saying that, there are four specific scenarios where it’s possible for an iPhone to be compromised.

 You jailbroke your device

-You clicked on a suspicious link on a website or iMessage
+You clicked on a suspicious link on a website or in iMessage

-If you have your browser’s security warnings enabled, it can often pick up when you visit a shady website.
-But many of us may be in a hurry doing something else and absent-mindedly click the link without thinking.
-These links can also come via iMessage, where hackers will send iMessages or SMS messages with links telling you you’ve won a competition.
-Or they will claim to be your bank, and they need you to ‘verify your account.’
-Needless to say, you shouldn’t do that, but accidents do happen.
+If you have your web browser’s security warnings enabled, it can often pick up when you visit a shady website.
+But many of us may be in a hurry doing something else and tap a link without thinking.
+These links can also come via the Messages app, where hackers will send iMessages or SMS messages with scam links.
+They might claim you’ve won a competition, got a tax refund, need to verify a bank account, or some such thing that demands immediate action.
+As a rule, anything that important won’t be handled via a chat app.

-You downloaded an app that was not in the App Store
+You downloaded an app that wasn’t in the App Store

-You’re the target of a government intelligence agency
+You’re the target of law enforcement or a government intelligence agency

 9 signs and symptoms of an iPhone virus or hacker

-So how would you know if your iPhone had a virus or a hacker attack?
-Here are 16 possible signs and symptoms to look out for.
+So how do you know if your iPhone has a virus or was hacked?
+Here are nine possible signs and symptoms.

-Suspicious charges on your phone bill and credit card bill
+Suspicious charges on your phone bill, debit card, or credit card

 The battery is draining faster than normal